epoz/drukkers/README.md

 ## TODO list

-[ ] Make basic viewbale map using Leaflet/OpenLayers that changes as the spreadsheet is updated.
+[x] Make basic viewable map using Leaflet/OpenLayers that changes as the spreadsheet is updated.

 [ ] Find reference to the Amsterdam historical map used in the original geocontext project